appstronomy/objective-c-style-guide/README.md

 id varnm; // truncated, not in camel-case and not descriptive
 ```

 If other classes don't need to invoke a method or access a property, then put those methods and properties in the implementation file.
 This includes `IBOutlet` properties wired to the Xib/Storyboard.
-If other classes don't need to access these, place them in the implementation file.

 ## Constants

 Constants are preferred over in-line string literals or numbers, as they allow for easy reproduction of commonly used variables and can be quickly changed without the need for find and replace.
-Constants should be declared as `static` constants and not `#define`s unless explicitly being used as a macro or where it obviates the need to cast parameters throughout your code (to avoid type mismatch warnings).
+Constants should be declared as `static` constants and not `#define` statements *unless* explicitly being used as a macro *or* where it obviates the need to cast parameters throughout your code (to avoid type mismatch compiler warnings).

-Constants should be camel-case with all words capitalized and prefixed with a lowercase 'k' and the related class name for clarity.
+Constants should be camel-case with all words in initial caps and prefixed with a lowercase 'k', followed by the related class name for clarity.
 Separate the class name from the rest of the constant's name with an underscore.
 The part that follows the underscore should begin with a capital letter.

 ###### For example: